andrew/ultimate-awesome/README.md

 - [awesome-tabular-foundation-models](https://github.com/jxucoder/awesome-tabular-foundation-models) - A curated list of resources, papers, and code for Tabular Foundation Models (TFMs), also known as Large Tabular Models (LTMs).
 - [awesome-notes](https://github.com/jymot/awesome-notes) - Notes.
 - [awesome-creatures](https://github.com/KeyboardInterrupt/awesome-creatures) - A List of Awesome Creatures Sites and Resources!.
+- [Awesome-Spatial-Cognitive-Map](https://github.com/Klingsor-tyx/Awesome-Spatial-Cognitive-Map) - A curated list of papers analyzed in the survey: A Survey on Spatial Intelligence: A Cognitive Map Perspective.
 - [awesome-NDT](https://github.com/kroobose/awesome-NDT) - A collection of AWESOME things about ML for non-destructive testing.
 - [devops-practice-projects](https://github.com/labex-labs/devops-practice-projects) - DevOps programming projects with guided practice by LabEx.
 - [practice-javascript-programming-projects](https://github.com/labex-labs/practice-javascript-programming-projects) - Build real JavaScript projects with 104 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.